 Another personal favorite of ours is to give our Malamutes a rawhide chew.
 These are very long-lasting dog treats made up of dried beef rawhide that take a long time to be eaten.
 Our Malamutes love rawhide chews and would happily chomp on one all day if they could.

 Our Malamutes even seem to be more well-behaved on purpose just so we will give them one!
 Rawhide chews can be very hit-or-miss in terms of quality, and cheaper chews tend to break apart, posing a choking risk to your dog.

 Our go-to has been the Large Rawhide Rolls from Pet Magasin which come in a pack of three.
 These are on the more expensive side, but it is more than worth it to know you’re getting a quality product for your Malamute.

 Pet Magasin claim the chews promote better oral hygiene and are ‘treated to eliminate bacteria without adding any preservatives’ so you know you’re not rewarding them with anything harmful.

-In the same way as with the chew toys, we recommend you show the treat to your Malamute and make them behave well for five minutes before giving it to them.
-This way you still retain some control over their feeding times and they will begin to associate treats with calm behaviour.
+In the same way, as with the chew toys, we recommend you show the treat to your Malamute and make them behave well for five minutes before giving it to them.
+This way, you still retain some control over their feeding times, and they will begin to associate treats with calm behavior.

-There are many products available that claim to calm your dogs down but these are our tried and trusted methods that have saved us from several sleepless nights.
+There are many products available that claim to calm your Malamutes down, but these are our tried and trusted methods that have saved us from several sleepless nights.

-It’s important to remember that whilst having a relaxed pup is nice, Malamutes are an energetic breed and dealing with their outbursts is simply part of the job.
-No matter how annoying they can be sometimes, we still love them all the same.
+It’s important to remember that whilst having a relaxed pup is nice, Malamutes are an energetic breed, and dealing with their outbursts is simply part of the job.
+No matter how annoying they can sometimes be, we still love them all the same.